 Big Tree is a major tourist attraction at Prairie Creek State Park.
 It is estimated to be at least 15,000 years old and rises to a height of 290 feet with a circumference of 75 feet.

-If you are traveling with young children or older folk, this is an excellent site to visit as the trail from the car park is only about 0.3 miles in length.
-It does get busy, though, so I suggest getting here very early, or just before the sun starts to set.
+If you are traveling with young children or older adults, this is an excellent site to visit as the trail from the car park is only about 0.3 miles in length.
+It does get busy, though, so it’s best to arrive very early or just before the sun starts to set.

 Klamath River Overlook